boolean-uk/api-sql-intro/Query.md

 SELECT * FROM films
 WHERE genre NOT LIKE 'SciFi'

--films with the genre of "Western" released before 2000
+- films with the genre of "Western" released before 2000

 SELECT * FROM films
 WHERE genre = 'Western'
 AND release_year < 2000

--films that have the world "Matrix" in their title
+- films that have the world "Matrix" in their title

 SELECT * FROM films
 WHERE title LIKE '%Matrix%'